Large-scale quantization of trace I: Finite propagation operators: Coarse (co)homology

 for bounded Borel functions $f_0, \dots, f_n$ on $M$ (of course, to give an element of $CX_\alpha^n(\cY)$, the wedge product also has to satisfy the relevant support condition).
 On these particular cochains, the Alexander-Spanier differential takes the particularly simple form

 By \cite[Prop.~3.26]{Roe-cohom}, the inclusion is a quasi-isomorphism, and so the anti-symmetric complex also computes the coarse cohomology groups.

-Dually, the chain complex $CX^\alpha_\bullet(\cY)$ is the quotient of $CX_\bullet(\cY)$ where two measures $\mu_1$, $\mu_2$ are identified if they arise from each other by a signed permutation of the variables.
+Dually, we define the chain complex $CX^\alpha_\bullet(\mathcal{Y})$ as the quotient of $CX_\bullet(\mathcal{Y})$ where two measures $\mu_1$, $\mu_2$ are identified if they arise from each other by a signed permutation of the variables.
 Equivalently, they are identified if $\mu_1$ and $\mu_2$ have the same pairing with any anti-symmetric coarse cochain.
-This last characterization shows that the pairing \eqref{CoarsePairing} descends to a pairing of the anti-symmetric complexes.
-The quotient map

-is a quasi-isomorphism dually to \eqref{InclusionAnti}.
-Indeed, by coarse invariance, it suffice to verify this for discrete spaces, where the duality from Lemma~\ref{DualityLemma} identifies $CX^\bullet_\alpha(Y)$ with $\Hom(CX_\bullet^\alpha(Y), \C)$.
-That \eqref{QuotientAntisymmetric} is a quasi-isomorphism follows, therefore, from the dual statement of Roe that \eqref{InclusionAnti} is a quasi-isomorphism.

-We will use the fact that the coarse (co)homology complexes can also be defined using the anti-symmetric complexes throughout without further mention.